-I wondered much if i should erase this post or not, for a number of different reasons.
-If i were to write such an article today, i would just cover alternative routes.
-Those are the areas of the city i am most passionate about (if that’s your case, scroll down to routes 6 and 7, in the end of the article).
-Furthermore i feel there’s a sort of saturation in the media covering the main routes of Amsterdam, and there are enough websites doing a great job in that manner.
-My goal with Amsterdive is not to extensively cover the city but rather selecting and highlighting the places i find unique, and ultimately make me happy.
-While doing this i want to tell stories about the possibilities of life over here, from my personal perspective.
-Since i am very interested in arts & culture, tradition & crafts, vintage & second-hand places, biological & vegetarian places, you are going to find much of it here.
+I wondered much if I should erase this post or not, for a number of different reasons.
+If I were to write such an article today, I would just cover alternative routes.
+Those are the areas of the city I am most passionate about (if that’s your case, scroll down to routes 6 and 7, at the end of the article).
+Furthermore, I feel there’s a sort of saturation in the media covering the main routes of Amsterdam, and there are enough websites doing a great job in that manner.
+My goal with Amsterdive is not to extensively cover the city but rather selecting and highlighting the places I find unique, and ultimately make me happy.
+While doing this I want to tell stories about the possibilities of life over here, from my personal perspective.
+Since I am very interested in arts & culture, tradition & crafts, vintage & second-hand places, biological & vegetarian places, you are going to find much of it here.

 At a certain point, the host of this iFly KLM video says that Amsterdam’s inhabitants are usually proud to live in it.
 The video is self-explanatory.